SenthuranSivananthan/az-policy-samples/general/powershell/update-exclusion-scopes.md

 ### Notes

-1. One Policy assignment can have up to 400 exclusions only.
+1. One Policy assignment can have up to 400 exclusion scopes.
 [See Policy limits reference](https://docs.microsoft.com/en-us/azure/azure-subscription-service-limits#azure-policy-limits)

 ```powershell